MohsentripleM/Udagram-01/Documents/Pipeline process.md

 # Pipeline process

 1. Pushing the code from local machine to [Github]((https://github.com/MohsentripleM/Udagram-01.git))
-2. Circleci trigger a new pipline starting from the main branch
+2. Circleci trigger a new pipeline starting from the main branch
 3. Preparing Variables
 4. Checkout code
 5. Installing Node js